xieyuheng/inner/note/00000/00001-the-principle-of-type-theory.md

 > Let's study **terms** and **types** together.

-This principle helps us be clear about scope of our type theory study.
+This principle helps me to seek for clarity in my study.

 # Before type theory